purduefencingclub/home/README.md

 Purdue's official fencing club website (hosted by github pages).
 Please make sure to do any testing on a branch if adding new features, remember to change officer photos every year, etc.

+Feature ideas:
+- Pull all of our photos using google drive with API (Done!)
+    - See Carousel, update photos!
+- Find a way to allow officers to easily add events and updates via an admin login or a third party service
+- Use intext styling or tailwind

 Thanks!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).